-As you read the River Hill Architectural Guidelines, you likely have one of two goals in mind: either you are a current resident contemplating a property alteration or you are a new/potential resident educating yourself as to the Architectural Guidelines which affect our community.
+As you read the River Hill Community Association (the “Village”) Architectural Guidelines (the “Guidelines”), you likely have one of two goals in mind: either you are a current resident contemplating a property alteration or you are a new/potential resident educating yourself as to the Architectural Guidelines which affect our community.

 Columbia’s physical design reflects these social objectives.
 Two key elements of the concept were the creation of neighborhoods and villages within the city and the importance of aesthetics.
 By designing portions of the community as open space available for common use, the developers sought to enhance the relationships between the city’s residents as well as each resident’s relationship with the environment.

-From the outset, Covenants were created for each village in order to balance the needs and wants of the property owner with the philosophy behind the development of the community.
-In the spirit of fostering a sense of community and resident connection, the Covenants establish Village Architectural Committees (AC’s) and Resident Architectural Committees (RAC’s).
-The covenants also ensure minimum standards for land use, architectural design, and property maintenance, and provide for the architectural review process.
+From the outset, Covenants were created for each Village in order to balance the needs and wants of the property owner with the philosophy behind the development of the community.
+In the spirit of fostering a sense of community and resident connection, the Covenants establish Village Architectural Committees (ACs).
+The Covenants also ensure minimum standards for land use, architectural design, and property maintenance, and provide for the architectural review process.

-The Guidelines have occasionally been modified.
-Guideline evolution and modification is a very public process and approval of all changes rests with the elected members of the River Hill Village Board and the Architectural Committee.
+The Guidelines have been modified from time-to-time.
+Guideline evolution and modification is a very public process and approval of all modifications rests with the members of the Architectural Committee.

-It is the sincere hope of the River Hill Village Board and the Resident Architectural Committee (RAC) that you find the Guidelines reasonable, appropriate, and easy to apply to your property.
-Residents should consider serving on the Board or the RAC or at least attending a meeting to see what we are all about.
+It is the sincere hope of the River Hill Architectural Committee (RHAC) that you find the Architectural Guidelines reasonable, appropriate, and easy to apply to your property.
+Residents should consider serving on the Architectural Committee or at least attending a meeting to see what we are all about.
 You may even meet some neighbors, people who have chosen Columbia as home for the same reasons you have!